Leavenworth County Court Records

 Property Tax and Appraisal Records

 While not strictly probate records, property valuations and tax payment histories often become relevant during estate administration.
-The Leavenworth County Appraiser’s Office provides assessed values and parcel data, while the Leavenworth County Treasurer maintains tax payment records.
-Both offices offer online search tools that can assist personal representatives in identifying and valuing real property owned by the decedent.
+The Leavenworth County Appraiser's Office provides assessed values and parcel data, while the Leavenworth County Treasurer maintains tax payment records.
+Both offices offer online search tools that can help personal representatives identify and value real property owned by the decedent.